wesayhowhigh/docs/docs/development/deployment/exporting-site.md

     - Once you've generated, paste it in the .env file under GOOGLE_API_KEY and GOOGLE_MAPS_API_KEY

 6. Force security
+    - In the JUMP infrastructure, the website was secured by an SSL certificate on the AWS CloudFront Distribution and all traffic was directed through this.
+The website origin was then served over HTTP.
+    - This would either need recreating on your end, or alternatively an SSL certificate could be installed locally and used (this would require an update to the nginx.conf)
-    - You can enable redirection to HTTPS by setting JUMP_HTTP_FORCE_HTTPS=true
+    - Once an SSL certificate has been setup, you can enable redirection to HTTPS by setting JUMP_HTTP_FORCE_HTTPS=true in the .env file
-    - You can enable redirection to www. by setting JUMP_HTTP_FORCE_CANONICAL=true
+    - You can enable redirection to www. by setting JUMP_HTTP_FORCE_CANONICAL=true in the .env file